shivdeepak/shivdeepak.com/content/posts/python-dev-on-cursor.md

 I am trying to move from Emacs to Cursor.

 I love Emacs, and I cannot live without Magit, but I have also reached a point where I want to try something new and fast to setup than Emacs.
 This is the same reason why I moved from Arch Linux to Mac OS back in 2011.
-Maintaing your code editor should not be a full time job.
+Maintaining your code editor should not be a full time job.
 Haha!

 But, you know what, I might go back to Emacs, if I miss it too much.

 Cursor is built on top of VS Code.
 So, what I am going to write here will also work on VS Code.

-I am spending a lot of time writing Python these days, and I want my code editor to have good support for Python.
+I am spending a lot of time writing Python these days, and I want my code editor to has good support for Python.

-The bare minimum I want is:
+The bare minimum is:

 - Syntax highlighting (do I have to mention it? :D)
 - Intellisense